 Thank you for your interest in becoming a Foster Parent!

-"Fostering is an important step on a pet’s journey to their forever home.
-A home environment is best for their health and wellbeing.
+“Fostering is an important step on a pet’s journey.
+A home environment is best for their health and well-being.
 Fostering cats and dogs allows them to thrive in a home environment and practice forming bonds with their caregivers.
-For pets who have been waiting longer for adoption, foster caregivers can help reassure adopters that these pets are a good fit for a home and speak to the type of home or family that would be the best match for the pet." -- Maddies Fund
+For pets who have been waiting longer for adoption, foster caregivers can help reassure adopters that these pets are a good fit for a home and speak to the type of home or family that would be the best match for the pet.” — Maddies Fund

 They say it takes a village and we couldn’t agree more!
 Our Foster Department works closely with our foster volunteers to care for around 2,000 homeless animals each year.
 We always looking to welcome new foster parents to our team.

 Temporary homes are needed for the following types of animals:

 Fostering is when you open up your home and heart to temporarily care for an animal that needs to recover from an illness, injury, a baby animal who needs care before they’re old enough to be adopted, or an animal with behavioral needs.

 - Foster families play an essential role in animal rescue.
 They provide care and support for the most vulnerable animals in our shelter.